 What can you eat on the paleo diet?

-The paleo diet emphasizes higher fat and protein consumption, and lower carbohydrate consumption.
+The paleo diet emphasizes higher fat and protein consumption, combined with lower carbohydrate consumption.
 “It touts higher protein; lower carbohydrate and glycemic index; higher fiber and potassium; higher fat (and better quality fat) intake; lower sodium; net alkaline over acid balance of the diet; and higher vitamin, mineral, and antioxidant intake to cause better overall health, weight loss, and lower risk of chronic disease,” says McMordie.
 “However, there is little evidence to back up the theories behind the paleo diet.”

 The foods allowed, include only pasture-raised and grass-fed meat and eggs, only wild caught fish and shellfish, fruits, non-starchy vegetables, nuts (except peanuts), seeds, and unrefined plant oils, for example, olive, coconut, and flaxseed oils.